robstoll/atrium/README.md

 As with all narrowing functions, there are two overloads:
 - the first is parameterless and turns only the subject into the expected type; failing to do so cannot include additional information in error reporting though.
-- the second expects an `assertionCreator` lambda in which you can define sub-assertions.
+- the second expects an `assertionCreator`-lambda in which you can define sub-assertions.
-  An `assertionCreator` lambda has always the semantic of an [assertion group block](#define-single-assertions-or-assertion-groups).
+  An `assertionCreator`-lambda has always the semantic of an [assertion group block](#define-single-assertions-or-assertion-groups).
   It has also the benefit, that Atrium can provide those sub-assertions in error reporting, showing some additional context in case of a failure.